LOVE WHERE YOU LIVE

 Pinellas County provides resources and actions for residents with concerns about free-roaming community cats, illegally tethered or lost animals, injured wildlife, and other urban animal issues.
 Learn more at the Pinellas County Animal Services site.

 Rodent Control Program

 The City can assist in rat control on the outside of properties and in neighborhoods.
-The City will send out a Rodent Control Technician to inspect a property, place a tamper-resistant bait station in a rodent-attracting location outdoors, and advise on how to help rat prevention.
-To schedule an appointment for inspection, call the City's Rodent Line at 727-893-7398.
+Learn more about rodent control tips and the City's Rodent Control Program here.
 For help with rodent control inside a residence, contact a private exterminator.

 Storm drains are designed to drain excess rain and groundwater from streets and other paved surfaces during a storm.
 The City provides storm drain markers to let neighborhoods know that storm drains are only for rain and educate the public on the need to prevent stormwater pollution at the source.
 These signs raise awareness about the connection between storm drains and local waterways and can help to deter littering, excess fertilizer use, dumping, and other practices that contribute to stormwater pollution and localized flooding.
 Kits include the markers, maps, and the tools needed to attach the markers to the storm drain covers.